Geophilus truncorum: Habitat

 G. truncorum is most often found beneath bark, leaf litter, and in dead and decaying wood, particularly in pine Pinus woodland, and oak Quercus woodland, though there seems to be no strong preference for woodland types.
 It's also found at coastal sites and moorland, where it is associated with bracken.
 It has only a slight bias toward inland habitats (51.4% inland vs. 48.6% coastal).
 Although most records are from ruraI sites, it can be also be found in more populated areas, though rarely inside buildings.
-G. truncorum lives in altitudes up to 2000ft and shows a marked tendency to appear within 3m above ground.
+G. truncorum lives in altitudes up to 2000 ft and shows a marked tendency to appear within 3m above ground.
 Its preferred soil types are sandy/pure sand (about 29.9% of specimens found in sandy soil), clays (28.5%), peat (23.9%), and loam (17.9%); 33.8% are found in calcareous (calcium-carbonate rich) soil, 66.2% in non—calcareous soil.